DemonPiranha/ITC-441-labs/Lab 1/web-server/README.md

 6. Model of the functionality, logical flow, and components of the system.
 Diagram provided in Appendix.

-  a.
-Functionality -- This system serves as a basic state machine, represented by the diagram in Appendix 1:
+    1. Functionality -- This system serves as a basic state machine, represented by the diagram in Appendix 1:

     i.
 While in the "Start" state: